iyeskett/iyeskett/README.md

 - 👋 Hi, I’m Felipe Mello
-- 🌱 I’m currently learning C#, JavaScript and TypeScript
+- 🌱 I’m currently learning C# and JavaScript

 <!---
 iyeskett/iyeskett is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.